sohwkjames/automate-mouse-game/README.md

 # webproject

-Using python to automate tasks
+Use Python and selenium to automate playing of a mouse catching online game.